 Lagos, Portugal Tourist Guide

-Lagos is one of the Algarve’s most popular tourist resort towns.
-Lagos is situated on a stunning coastline of wide golden beaches and jagged cliffs with crystal clear waters.
-The city of Lagos offers visitors interesting historical monuments, fine cuisine and an enjoyable nightlife.
-Lagos makes for fantastic holiday destination which is suited for a range of tourists be that, young couples, families or the more mature visitor.
+Lagos is rightly regarded as one of the Algarve’s finest and most popular resort towns.
+Lagos is situated on a stunning coastline of wide golden beaches, jagged cliffs and crystal clear waters.
+In the charming and historic city visitors will discover interesting historical monuments, fine cuisine and a lively nightlife.
+Lagos and south western Portugal makes for fantastic holiday destination and is suited for a range of tourist types; young couples, families or the more mature visitor.
 Let us here at Algarve-tourist.com show to you why you should visit Lagos and help you plan your holiday to the region.

 Getting Started With Lagos Algarve